backdrop-ops/contrib/.github/ISSUE_TEMPLATE/port-status.md

 **Do you need assistance with this port?**
 Yes/No

-# Please return to this issue when complete, and change the label to "Port complete".
+# Please return to this issue and add a comment when the repo has been added to https://github.com/backdrop-contrib, or when there is an initial release.